 A skilled lawyer from our firm can investigate the conditions that led to the bus accident and identify all potentially responsible parties.
 Filing claims against all parties whose negligence played a role in the incident is required if you intend to hold them responsible.

 Many buses are run or operated by local governments or state agencies.
 42 Pennsylvania Consolidated Statutes Annotated § 5522 establishes time periods for filing a Notice of Claim against a state or local government.

 The Notice of Claim must include specific information about the incident and the harm you suffered.
 Additionally, the document must list the contact information for the physician who treated your injuries.
 If you do not file the notice on time or file a document that does not contain all the required information, you could lose your right to bring a lawsuit.

 Consulting with one of our personal injury attorneys immediately after a bus collision could give us a head start in analyzing whether a local government’s negligence might have been a factor in your incident.
 If time is short, our legal team could file the Notice of Claim on your behalf and withdraw it later, if necessary.
 Swift action is the best way to preserve your right to sue the state or a local government if they are partially responsible for your accident.

 Seek Help From a Reading Bus Crash Attorney

 If you were injured in an incident involving a bus, you might be dealing with severe injuries and mounting medical bills.
 Getting fair compensation from the responsible parties are too much to handle on your own.

 You can rely on our Reading bus accident lawyers to investigate your incident, identify negligence, and hold the at-fault parties responsible.
-Contact Ostroff Injury Law today to schedule a free initial appointment with a legal professional.
+Contact Ostroff Godshall Injury and Accident Lawyers today to schedule a free initial appointment with a legal professional.